nebari-dev/nebari/.github/ISSUE_TEMPLATE/bug-report---.md

 ---
 name: "Bug report \U0001F41B"
 about: "Found a bug?
-Help us make it become into a \U0001F98B"
+Help us make it into a \U0001F98B"
 title: "[bug]"
 labels: bug
 assignees: ''